-2.1 Capacity building programme implemented at the sub-national level to plan for and manage urban adaptation actions and \$600 annually for reporting.
+2.1 Capacity building programme implemented at the sub-national level to plan for and manage urban adaptation actions

-2.1a, 2.1b Trainings programs will be conducted at sub-national level (district and khoroo) to plan for an manage urban adaptation actions. \$78,022 has been budget for training expenses for four years
+2.1a, 2.1b Trainings programs will be conducted at sub-national level (district and kHoroo) to plan for an manage urban adaptation actions. \$78,022 has been budgeted for training expenses for four years and \$600 annually for reporting.